A Qubit as a Bridge Between Statistical Mechanics and Quantum Dynamics: Quantum Description: Unitary Time Evolution

-This quantity oscillates in time, and the qubit returns to its initial state periodically, see Inset B, Fig. \ref{fig:log divergences}.
+This quantity oscillates in time, and the qubit returns to its initial state periodically.
 These oscillations are analogous to Rabi cycles seen in two-level systems under resonant driving, though here they arise purely from free evolution.
 The return probability vanishes when $\cos(Jt) = -1$, at

 At these special times, the system reaches a state orthogonal to the initial one, a physically distinguishable configuration.
 The minimum time required to reach an orthogonal state (in proper units) is thus given by